CJPCNZ/CustomPush/README.md

 [jaycedk] (https://github.com/jaycedk) - For suggesting new features, helping me test and implement them and encouraging me to keep improving this.

-Also a big thanks to the Sonarr and Radarr teams for their great products, well documented API's and sample scripts.
+Also a big thanks to the Sonarr, Radarr and Lidarr teams for their great products, well documented API's and sample scripts.

 ## What's Next?
 Something Broke!
 I did a thing!
 - If you found an issue and can't fix it yourself, please log an issue in GitHub and I will try to fix it for you.